sensor-bot/sensor-bot/README.md

 * User can specify timeframes to query data

 ## Some Technical Details
-sensor-bot backend is built with the [FeathersJS](https://github.com/feathersjs/feathers) framework on top of a MongoDB database.
+sensor-bot backend is built with the [FeathersJS](https://github.com/feathersjs/feathers) framework with the [Mongoose](https://github.com/Automattic/mongoose) ORM

 sensor-bot frontend is built with AngularJS, Bootstrap4, and Chart.js.